buildpacks/rfcs/text/0000-prepare-operation.md

 # Motivation
 [motivation]: #motivation

-The motiviation for this change was to enable the following goals from being achieved:
+The motivation for this change was to enable the following goals from being achieved:

   - **Goal 1: Serializing CLI configuration**
     > As a user, I would like to be able to serialize and share the parameters I use with certain platforms such as `pack`.